Tips for Flying With a Baby

 Bring Extra Clothes

-You’ll want to pack a change of clothing for you and your child in your carry-on bag.
-If the baby has an accident during the flight, you want to be prepared.
+You’ll want to pack a change of clothes for you and your child in your carry-on bag.
+If the baby has an accident or spits up during the flight, you will want to be prepared.
+In addition, make sure you have some extra baby wipes with you during your flight for any mess that happens.

 Protect Your Baby’s Ears